 The Chaplet of Divine Mercy is prayed for religious freedom, respect for life and family, and freedom of conscience of all people of faith after the 12:05 p.m.
 Mass, Mondays, at St. Mary’s Hospital Chapel, 407 E. Fourth St., Duluth.

 NFP introductory sessions

-Northland Family Programs holds free natural family planning introductory sessions at different sites at 7 p.m. on Mondays: Duluth – May 9 in the Minnesota Room at Essentia Health St. Mary’s Medical Center; Virginia – May 9 at Virginia Regional Medical Center; Brainerd – May 9 at Essential Health St. Joseph’s Medical Center; in Cloquet – May 16 at Community Memorial Hospital; Hibbing – May 16 at the Hibbing Park Hotel; and Superior, Wis. – May 23 at St. Mary’s Hospital.
+Northland Family Programs holds free natural family planning introductory sessions at different sites at 7 p.m. on Mondays: Duluth — May 8 in the Minnesota Room at Essentia Health St. Mary’s Medical Center; Virginia — May 8 at Virginia Regional Medical Center; Cloquet — May 15 at Community Memorial Hospital; Hibbing — May 15 at the Hibbing Park Hotel; and Superior, Wis. — May 22 at St. Mary’s Hospital.
 Call to schedule a session at St. James Church, Aitkin, and St. Joseph’s Church, Crosby.
 Preregistration is required.
 Call (218) 486-2378 or (800) 842-0279.
 For more information visit www.nfpduluth.org.

 A third order Carmelite community meets monthly at St. Patrick’s Church, 203 Lawler Ave.
 S., Hinckley, from 5 p.m. to 7:30 p.m. the second Tuesday of the month.
 For more information on the Carmelite community, please contact Gail Von Reuden, T.O.C, at (320) 384-7305.